NFDI4BIOIMAGE/Cologne-Hackathon-2023/OMERO-zarr/Cologne_Hackathon_Tasks.md

 - Get OMERO running on your own system (Docker) or your institutional instance.
 - Which OMERO setup is necessary, i.e. which plugins and additional tools are required?
 - Which part of the dataset can we directly see inside OMERO, which not?
 Any ideas for support?
-- Again all steps should be documented
+- Again, all steps should be documented
 - Try adhering to REMBI for the metadata.
 - Which steps are necessary to achieve automatic import?
 - Identify missing UI features in OMERO for (meta)data presentation or import step.
 How can the UI support more?
 - Maybe easier or already done above: Go the reverse way, i.e. do all above steps for export out of OMERO into structure
-- Even further level: Start writing a script for automatic import/export maybe more or less tailored to your specific example, later generalize from there – align this with Christoph’s work who is working on OMERO-ARC export: https://github.com/cmohl2013/omero-cli-transfer/tree/arc.
+- Even further level: Start writing a script for automatic import/export maybe more or less tailored to your specific example, later generalize from there – align this with Christoph’s work who is working on [OMERO-ARC export](https://github.com/cmohl2013/omero-cli-transfer/tree/arc).

 ##### **Goals**

 - Provide documentation of the current state of the art and the steps done in the selected tasks.
 - Create/add public use cases / examples.
-- Get development going for ARC/OMERO interoperability for the de.NBI BioHackathon topic (https://www.denbi.de/de-nbi-events/1614-towards-omero-and-arc-interoperability-for-rdm-compliant-bio-image-data)
+- Get development going for ARC/OMERO interoperability for the [OMERO-ARC de.NBI BioHackathon project](https://www.denbi.de/de-nbi-events/1614-towards-omero-and-arc-interoperability-for-rdm-compliant-bio-image-data)

 <h4 style="color:red;">
     <b><ins><i>OMERO/zarr</i></ins></b><!--